The theory of half derivators: Half pointed derivators

 On the other hand, in the reformulation of derivator K-theory in~\cite{MurRap17}, the authors define derivator K-theory on all `pointed right derivators', which in our terms (as we warned in Remark~\ref{rk:halfderivator}) is a left derivator $\D$ such that $\D(e)$ is pointed.
 For us, this is not enough structure.
 The cocartesian squares of the form of Diagram~\ref{dia:cofibersquare} still exist in such a derivator, as they are identifiable as the essential image of the pushout functor $i_{\ul,!}\colon \D(\ul)\to\D(\square)$ satisfying $(0,1)^\ast X=0\in\D(e)$.
 However, they are impossible to construct given just the information of $(f\colon a\to b)\in\D^{[1]}$.

-We choose the order of our adjectives to emphasize that $\D$ is half of a pointed derivator, not a half derivator that happens to be pointed (as in~\cite{MurRap17}).
+We choose the order of our adjectives to emphasize that $\D$ is half of a pointed derivator, not a half derivator that happens to be pointed (as in~\cite{MurRap17} and Proposition~\ref{prop:extensionbyzero}).
 In particular, a Muro-Raptis `pointed right derivator' may not be strongly pointed, as the construction of exceptional left adjoints to left extension by zero morphisms requires particular right extension by zero morphisms to exist.
-However, our left pointed derivators do not have this (potential) defect, as the next proposition shows. \end{remark}
+However, our left pointed derivators do not have this (potential) defect, as the following theorem shows. \end{remark}

+\begin{theorem} A half pointed derivator $\D$ is half strongly pointed.
+That is, for a half pointed derivator $\D$, each category $\D(K)$ is pointed and $u^\ast$ is a pointed functor for all functors $u$.